growcss/growcss/docs/guides/00-directory-structure.md

 #### CHANGELOG.md
 The changelog contains all of the relevant changes of the package, over time, in an easy-to-consume format.
 It also is searchable from the website if you want the changes for a particular version.

-#### index.js
+#### index.ts
-This index.js file exists for Jest so that it can resolve the actual source of the package as opposed to having to build the entire set of packages prior to running tests.
+This index.ts file exists for Jest so that it can resolve the actual source of the package as opposed to having to build the entire set of packages prior to running tests.

 #### LICENSE
 The LICENSE file contains the license for each package.